Islington: Housing

 From the 1960s, the remaining Georgian terraces were rediscovered by middle-class families.
 Many of the houses were rehabilitated, and the area became newly fashionable.
 This displacement of the poor by the aspirational has become known as gentrification.
 Among the new residents were a number of figures who became central in the New Labour movement, including Tony Blair before his victory in the 1997 general election.
 According to The Guardian in 2006, "Islington is widely regarded as the spiritual home of Britain's left-wing intelligentsia."
 The Granita Pact between Gordon Brown and Tony Blair is said to have been made at a now defunct restaurant on Upper Street.

-The African National Congress's headquarters in-exile was based on Penton Street.
+The African National Congress's headquarters in exile was based on Penton Street.
 It was the target of a bomb attack in 1982.

 The completion of the Victoria line and redevelopment of Angel tube station created the conditions for developers to renovate many of the early Victorian and Georgian townhouses.
 They also built new developments.
 Islington remains a district with diverse inhabitants, with its private houses and apartments not far from social housing in immediately neighbouring wards such as Finsbury and Clerkenwell to the south, Bloomsbury and King's Cross to the west, and Highbury to the north west, and also the Hackney districts of De Beauvoir and Old Street to the north east.

 Islington is the most densely populated borough in the UK according to the 2011 census, with a population density of 138.7 people per hectare, compared to an average of 52.0 for London.

 Great North Road

-The urbanisation of Islington began with ribbon development along the Great North Road (the modern A1). which is known (south to north) as Islington High Street, Upper Street, Holloway Road and Archway Road as it passes though the district.
+The urbanisation of Islington began with ribbon development along the Great North Road (the modern A1). which is known (south to north) as Islington High Street, Upper Street, Holloway Road and Archway Road as it passes through the district.
 In 1716 the Great North Road came under the control of the newly formed Islington Turnpike Trust.
 The Trust grew rapidly, and soon had control of most major roads in the area, building a number of major road arteries through the expanding residential areas, including Caledonian Road, Euston Road, City Road and New North Road.